myeportal/LocalTown/README.md

 8.3 Long-term Goals

 Scale LTB's presence to additional communities.
-Encourage local business integration with LTBC.
+Encourage local business integration with LTB.
 Ensure long-term sustainability through ongoing support and community engagement.
 9. Conclusion
 The Local Town Blockchain (LTB) project envisions vibrant and self-sustaining communities empowered by decentralized technology.
 By promoting economic growth, rekindling social bonds, and encouraging sustainable practices, LTB holds the potential to transform towns and cities into thriving hubs of prosperity and collaboration.
 We invite you to join us on this journey to revitalize communities and pave the way for a brighter future.